List of Bob's Burgers characters: Louise Belcher

-Louise Belcher (voiced by Kristen Schaal) is the youngest child of the Belcher family and is revealed to be 9 years old in season 1 and is still 9 by Christmas five seasons later.
-She typically wears a short-sleeved, olive-green dress slightly below the knees; black, mary-jane flats; and a hot pink beanie hat with rabbit ears on top of it.
-Like the rest of her Italian-looking family, she has black hair and olive skin.
-Her black hair peeks out from her large hat, slightly exposing the hair-ties holding up her pigtails; her yellow hair-ties in the front covered up by the long ends of her bunny hat along with the aglets of her hat.
-Like her mother and older sister, her hair has curls at the ends, specifically her pigtails have curls at the ends.
+Louise Belcher (voiced by Kristen Schaal) is the youngest child of the Belcher family and is revealed to be 9 years old.
+She typically wears a short-sleeved, olive-green dress slightly below the knees, black Mary-Jane flats, and a hot pink beanie hat with rabbit ears on top of it.
+Like the rest of her family, she has black hair and olive skin.
+Her black hair peeks out from her large hat, slightly exposing the hair-ties holding up her pigtails; her yellow hair-ties in the front covered up by the long ends of her bunny hat, along with the aglets of her hat.
+Like her mother and older sister, her hair has curls at the ends.

-Despite being the youngest, she usually dominates her two older siblings by "wear[ing] down [their] self-esteem over a period of years".
-Precociously intelligent, manipulative, and aggressive (even toward adults), she is more than willing to exploit people if there is anything to be gained, and has a history of gaslighting her siblings, especially Tina.
+Despite being the youngest, she usually dominates her two older siblings by wearing down their self-esteem.
+Precociously intelligent, manipulative, and aggressive with both children and adults, she is more than willing to exploit people if there is anything to be gained, and has a history of gaslighting her siblings, especially Tina.

 She has an offbeat and dark sense of humor, and picks locks as a hobby.
 She tends to be very loud, and often shouts at the top of her lungs to get her points across.
-Louise always wears her signature pink hat with bunny ears, regardless of the time of day or situation; to date, viewers have never seen her uncovered head.
-She claims that she has "a raging staph infection under here" in the episode "Synchronized Swimming" when they try to make her take it off.
-In "Ear-sy Rider", when a high-schooler stole her hat from her, her head was off-screen, then she wore a hoodie until she got it back.
+Louise always wears her signature hat, regardless of the situation.
+To date, viewers have never seen her uncovered head.
+When a teenager stole her hat from her, her head was off-screen, and she wore a hoodie until she got it back.